Updated December 18, 2020. Originally published May 30, 2018.

-The results are in, and only 40% of all candidates passed the February 2020 Uniform Bar Exam (UBE) in New York.
-If you're part of the 60% who did not pass, don't quit.
+The results are in, and it seems candidates did very well on the remote October 2020 Uniform Bar Exam (UBE) in New York: 84% passed.
+However, if you're part of the 16% who did not pass, don't quit.
 Retake the bar exam and pass, with a Pieper Tutor.

-Here's a February 2020 Bar Exam Pass-Rate Breakdown, Per Group:
+Here's an October 2020 Bar Exam Pass-Rate Breakdown, Per Group:

 - Former First Lady, Secretary of State, and two-time U.S. Presidential Candidate Hillary Clinton

 - Former Mayor of New York Ed Koch

 - Former President of the United States Franklin Delano Roosevelt

 - Former Governor of New York David Patterson

 Maybe you’ve heard of some of them before?

 What we’re trying to say, is that you can believe in life after bar exam failure.
 So without further ado, let’s push pause on the sadness and disappointment and get proactive—shall we?